How can I develop a healthy social life at college?

 Adjusting to Your New Surroundings

 It’s important to understand that by going home frequently may make it even harder to overcome feeling homesick.
-Instead of making the trip home, try inviting a friend up for a visit.
+Instead of making the trip home, try inviting a family member or friend for a visit.

 Other things you can do to that will help you keep busy and curb the urge to go home: